 There is no doubt about it – many US adults worry about their ability to afford the high cost of healthcare.
 In fact, recent surveys show that many people make decisions about their healthcare based on the financial concerns of possible medical bills.

-Below are the results from 4 surveys of American adults.
+Below are the results from recent surveys of US adults.

-In a 2021 survey by TransUnion Healthcare, 35% of people who have outstanding medical bills said those bills deterred them from seeking healthcare in the past 12 months.
+- A 2021 survey by TransUnion Healthcare of people with outstanding medical bills, found that 35% said those bills deterred them for seeking care in the past 12 months.

 Health plan deductibles leave many with unaffordable healthcare bills.